-- Check page 9 to prepare in case you are admitted to the program! - 8.
-Check your Forsyth Tech email and keep your phone and address updated with the office - As mentioned above we will email your application confirmation to your Forsyth Tech email by the deadline for the program. - After the deadline passes, you will be notified about your status admitted, alternate, or not admitted regardless of the decision. - If you are admitted to the program, there will be instructions in your admission letter with requirements that apply to admitted students - make sure to meet any of those deadlines/requirements or you can lose your seat in the program. - If you are an alternate, we will contact you by phone or email if any seats open up in the program.
+- FALL 2023 applicants can submit their MAR application between January 2, 2023 and May 19, 2023.
+Applicants taking related courses (listed page 5) during the Spring 23 semester MUST wait until those grades have posted before completing the MAR so that those course grades can be used for MAR ranking points. - Once you have submitted the MAR application, you are on the list, and we will send the paperwork as soon as we are able to complete it.
+Please note that you will not get a notification when you submit it. - Your paperwork will be emailed to you when your MAR application is reviewed.
+This can happen throughout the application process even up through two weeks after the deadline so do not expect to be notified immediately. - Check your Forsyth Tech email and keep your phone and address updated with the school.
+We will email your MAR application paperwork to your Forsyth Tech email. - Within 6 weeks after the deadline, you will be notified of your status admitted, alternate, or not admitted regardless of the decision. - If you are admitted to the program, there will be instructions in your admission letter with requirements that apply to admitted students make sure to meet any of those deadlines/requirements or you can lose your seat in the program. - If you are an alternate, we will contact you by phone or email if any seats open in the program